 As the internet grows, so does the number of cyber attackers that can pose a threat to your network.
 Ransomware, a type of malicious software that threatens to publish a victim’s data or block access to it unless a ransom is paid, is becoming more and more common.

 If you have antivirus software, you may assume you’re covered against anything the web throws at you; however, that’s not always the case.
-Here’s why your MSP antivirus solution software isn’t protecting against ransomware, and why you should have an anti-ransomware software in addition to your anti-virus software.
+Here’s why your MSP antivirus solution software isn’t protecting against ransomware, and why you should have anti-ransomware software in addition to your anti-virus software.

-Ransomware: How It Works
+Ransomware: How it Works

-Ransomware stars with the delivery of malware to the victim’s computer, most of the time via an email that appears to be legitimate, enticing you to click a link or download an attachment that delivers the malicious software.
+Ransomware starts with the delivery of malware to the victim’s computer, most of the time via an email that appears to be legitimate, enticing you to click a link or download an attachment that delivers the malicious software.
 Some ransomware is also delivered via download attacks from websites and social media messaging.

 The malware looks for versions of software to exploit and attempts to execute a malicious application that propagates through the file system.
 The ransomware software then sends the encryption key and other information back to a server.
 Finally, the server will send a message to the victim demanding a ransom in exchange for the release of their files.